Christmas/Santa Claus Rally In Gold (Gold Seasonality)

-Since 2000 gold has performed really well over the Christmas holiday season.
+Since 1980 gold has performed well over the Christmas holiday season.
 Thus, we can argue there is a Christmas/Santa Claus rally in gold.
+There is also a very strong performance for Gold miners during the Christmas period.

 Let’s go on to see how gold performs during the last days of the year: